-4.2.2 Approval or Rejection of Certificate Applications

-For Certificates asserting an Assurance Level of Basic for which automated identity proofing has been successfully completed, approval or rejection is an automated process as described in Section 3.2.3.1.
+4.2.2 Approval or Rejection of Certificate Applications an automated process as described in Section 3.2.3.1.
 Where automated identity proofing has been utilized, the RA System records the date of approval as the date identity was established.